nypublicradio/unettest/docs/blog/unettest.md

 It will curl `"/api/v1/important_update/urgent/"` against the configured internal NGINX server and then assert that the route defined in the `monolith` server block and `microservice` are called in the ways they should be called.
-This information is collected from the within the Mocks themselves.
-We can feel safe knowing that when we run these tests, they have run all the way in and out of the NGINX scripts under test.
+This information is collected from the within the Mocks themselves so we can feel safe knowing that when we run these tests, they have run all the way in and out of the NGINX scripts under test.
 If the Mocks are correctly configured, the route is guaranteed to work as it says it does.
 It is now under test coverage.

 ## Take away